 Protected Geographical Indication (PGI) Peloponnese

-Fermented and aged (70%) in stainless steel vats and 30% in French barriques (50% new and 50% second use) for 6 months.
+Fermented and aged (70%) in stainless steel vats and 30% in French barriques (50% new) for 6 months.
 Short skin contact, full malolactic fermentation in barriques and batonnage.
 Screw cap.
 Intense but elegant varietal expression with hints of oak.
 Peach, mango, orange peel, baked bread, freshness.

 |Classification||Protected Geographical Indication (PGI) Peloponnese|